BrenoHenrike/Scripts/docs/8 Quests.md

 You can use the method `Quest.ToString()` to return a string formatted like `{Name} [{ID}]` with each respective variable filled with the quest info.

-These properties can be used as a trustful source of information about the quest, preventing typos that can be found in the wiki.
+These properties can be used as a trustful source of information about the quest, as they are acquired on the run preventing typos that can be found in the wiki and possible future name changes.

 ---------
 <center>